Janhavi-11/Blood-Donation-Prediction/README.md

 - 🔮 Prediction using trained model
 - 💬 Feedback with reason for eligibility or ineligibility
 - 📦 Includes source code, dataset, model, and web interface

+## 📜 License

+This project is protected by a custom license.
+You are free to use it for personal or educational purposes only.
+**Rebranding, redistribution, or commercial use is strictly prohibited without written permission.**
+See [LICENSE](LICENSE) for full details.